Working Time Directive: What it is and how to follow it

 This guide looks at the Working Time Directive, the UK legislation that dictates the amount of hours employees can work on average per week.

-Should I follow the Working Time Directive or drivers’ hours rules?
+Working Time Directive and drivers’ hours rules

 The Working Time Directive (WTD) is health and safety legislation that guarantees workers receive basic rights for the hours they work.

-If you employ full time drivers, or workers who spend part of their working day driving and other parts of the day doing a different type of work, you will need to follow a second set of regulations as well.
+If you employ full-time drivers, or workers who spend part of their working day driving and other parts of the day doing a different type of work, you will need to follow a second set of regulations as well.
 These are called the drivers’ hours rules.

 Both sets of rules are informed by legislation created by the European Union — each is a UK law that complies with EU rules, though there are some distinctions between the UK drivers’ hours rules and the EU legislation.